isu-digital/digital-collections-template/README.md

 Withing config-nav.csv subjects and locations removed.
 Reason: 1 subject, 0 locations. (lsulli12, 10/29/2024)

+Locations removed as featured term from homepage (home-infographic.html).
+Limited controlled vocab across collection, so did not replace with an alternate. (lsulli12, 11/5/2024)

+Home page banner padding reduced from default 12 (home-title-y-padding now 8em) (lsulli12, 11/5/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.